-In BBW the color yellow goes from a dynamic and external condition (lines) toward a greater degree of internalization and comparative rest inside the unitary plane.
+In BBW the color yellow goes from a dynamic and external condition (the lines) toward a greater degree of internalization and comparative rest inside the unitary plane.
 The innermost part of the unity is in fact a yellow area developing a slight horizontal predominance.

 Mondrian painted Church at Domburg with Tree in 1909.
-Sketched out in quick strokes, the painting presents the façade of a church enclosing the shape of a tree, i.e. a symbol of the natural condensed into the spiritual.
+Sketched out in quick strokes, the painting presents the façade of a church enclosing the shape of a tree, i.e. a symbol of the Natural condensed into the Spiritual.
+In the unitary plane of BBW, the vertical, which Mondrian identified with the Spiritual, internalizes a horizontal yellow (symbolizing the Natural).